Super simple steps for organizing a blog post!

 But I didn’t.
 I squelched myself.
 As I always bite my tongue when I meet little girls, restraining myself from my first impulse, which is to tell them how darn cute/ pretty/ beautiful/ well-dressed/ well-manicured/ well-coiffed they are.”

-This next part is the cheese on your pizza, or whatever part you think is most vital.
+This next step is the cheese on your pizza, or the sauce, whatever part you think is most vital.
 This is what you’re writing your post for.
 Make it as easy to read as possible by using pictures, bullet points, and numbered lists to break it up if you can.

 4. Close with a Short Conclusion

 You’re not writing an essay, so don’t worry about rehashing everything again.
-Nobody will be grading you on whether you recapped your 8 tips for improving skin or not.
+Nobody will be grading you on whether you recapped your eight tips for improving skin.

 Keep it simple with phrases like, “Do you have any other ideas?
 Comment below!” or “Let me know what you think of the recipe!
 Share your thoughts in the comments.”